-Hundreds of short-legged pups celebrate Corgi Con
+Hundreds of short-legged pups celebrate Corgi Con (edit)

 Corgi Con is a semi-annual celebration of short, sausage-shaped dogs called Corgis.
 In this week's Audiograph, hundreds of dogs and their families descend on Ocean Beach for a day of events and festivities.

 It’s a sunny day at Ocean Beach, all the usual suspects are here: tourists and families strolling, volleyball hotties wearing t-shirts but no pants, and someone hairy doing yoga in the sand.

 Today, there are also about a thousand corgis — brown sausage-shaped dogs with tufty white hindquarters and perky ears.